IPG11406: a disease-modifying agent for autoimmune diseases

 图片4.png

-■ As an example, IPG11406 treatment of spontaneous lupus nephritis mouse model (MRL/Lpr) resulted in the eradication of activated macrophages in the kidney.
+IPG11406 treatment of spontaneous lupus nephritis mouse model (MRL/Lpr) resulted in reversal of the aberrant up-regulation of gene expression in the kidney.

 Clinical trials

-■ Phase I clinical trial data from completed SAD and MAD cohorts have demonstrated that IPG11406 is safe, well-tolerated, and exhibits a linear dose-exposure relationship with no evident drug accumulation.
+Phase I clinical trial in health volunteers has been completed, and it was demonstrated that IPG11406 is safe, well-tolerated, and exhibits a linear dose-exposure relationship with no evident drug accumulation.

-■ A Phase IIa trial is currently being initiated to explore biomarkers and assess the preliminary efficacy of IPG11406 in patients with SLE/LN.
+Phase IIa trial is ongoing to explore biomarkers and assess the preliminary efficacy of IPG11406 in patients with SLE/LN.